What Is Leukemia?

 What Are the

 The symptoms of leukemia include:

 - fatigue and weakness that don’t go away with

 - unintentional weight loss

 - bone pain and tenderness

 - painless, swollen lymph nodes (especially in the

 - enlargement of the liver or spleen

-- red spots on the skin (petechiae)
+- red spots on the skin, called petechiae

 - bleeding and bruising easily